-The photoSentinel AI Timelapse Composer does all of the post-production work for you with the click of a button.
+The photoSentinel AI Timelapse Composer does much of the post-production work – best image selection, histogram equalisation, stabilisation, frame blending – for you with the click of a button!

-Four, what should you charge your clients for your services so that you can maximize your income?
+- What should you charge your clients for your services so that you can maximise your income?

 Let’s zoom in on each aspect.

 A common mistake during a pitch is to explain features, not benefits.

 Features are factual information about what your service does.
 A feature would be saying that bananas are high in potassium.

 Benefits are how those features make life better.
 The benefit is that the potassium in bananas helps prevent painful cramps.

 You can see at a glance that it’s the benefit here which is the more powerful of the two.

 Benefits resonate even more strongly with clients if they speak to their needs and fears.